thomas992/Lux/documentation/README.md

 ### Why does the language not allow user-defined objects?

-The design decision of LoLa was to be a simple as possible without losing too much features.
+The design decision of Lux was to be a simple as possible without losing too much features.
 User-defined objects would make the language way more complex and harder to reason about code.
 As the focus group of the language is mostly programmer novices, this complexity was left out and passed to the script host.

-It is still possible to create user-defined objects and classes though: The script host might implement a function `MakeObject(str)` which compiles a LoLa source and returns the compiled script as a object, evaluating the top-level code as some kind of constructor and exporting all functions as methods to that object.
+It is still possible to create user-defined objects and classes though: The script host might implement a function `MakeObject(str)` which compiles a Lux source and returns the compiled script as a object, evaluating the top-level code as some kind of constructor and exporting all functions as methods to that object.

 ## List of Keywords